Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Rate forecasts for wide-field surveys

 In this flux-limited sample, LSST is expected to detect thousands to tens of thousands of TDEs per year.
 Due to LSST's optical wavelength coverage, very few TDEs are expected to be detected beyond $z\gtrsim1.5$.
 While this redshift range is much smaller than that of Roman or JWST, the total number of TDEs detected is very sensitive to the low-mass end of the SMBH mass function.
 As shown in Figure \ref{fig:rubin} and Table \ref{tab:tde_rates}, different BHMF models predict a factor of $\sim2$ difference in the annual rate of TDEs.
+In Figure \ref{fig:rubin}, the non-monotonic bumps in the rates at $z>1.5$ are a product of the Monte Carlo sampling of the temperature distribution, rather than a physical effect.
 Additionally, we include predictions for rates in the unstacked deep-drilling fields in Table \ref{tab:tde_rates}, also given a flux-limited survey $1$~mag above the detection limit.
+We note that the deep-drilling fields will be able to probe even deeper than listed given coadded observations.

-Previous calculations of the TDE yield of LSST \citep{Brijcman2020} do not evolve the black hole mass function with redshift and therefore systematically predict higher rates than this work.
-Our results show that LSST provides a powerful constraint on the normalization of the evolving TDE rate, and therefore the integrated number density of lower-mass SMBHs.
+Previous calculations of the TDE yield of LSST \citep{Brijcman2020} do not evolve the black hole mass function with redshift and therefore systematically predict higher rates ($3500-8000$~TDEs/year) than the BHMF-only prediction in this work ($2500-5000$~TDEs/year, depending on the BHMF).
+It should be noted that \citet{Brijcman2020} require $\geq 10$ detections, while in this work we require only a single detection $\geq1$~mag above the LSST limit in any filter.

 It is important to distinguish between the number of TDEs detected (a single detection in any filter) and the number of TDEs robustly classified and discovered in LSST. \cite{Bricman2023} performed a study injecting model TDE light curves into a proposed LSST cadence.
-They find that only $7.5\%$ of TDEs with any detections fulfill their discovery metric, in which measurement of color evolution is possible such that TDEs can be distinguished from supernovae (SNe).
-They also find that higher-redshift samples of TDEs are biased against faster evolving TDEs, such as iPTF16fnl \citep{Blagorodnova2017}.
-The cadence they use is an older simulation of the LSST cadence, v2.1 rather than current (at the time of writing this paper) v5.0.0.
-Changes to the cadence include changes to exposure times, readout times, footprint, and general strategy that could make a significant impact on the figure of merit calculated in \cite{Bricman2023}, but they provide a reasonable estimate of LSST’s classification efficiency.
+They find that only $7.5\%$ of TDEs with any detections fulfill their discovery metric, in which measurements of color evolution enable TDEs to be distinguished from supernovae (SNe).
+They also find that higher-redshift samples of TDEs are biased against faster-evolving events, such as iPTF16fnl \citep{Blagorodnova2017}.
+The cadence they use is an earlier simulation of the LSST cadence, v2.1 rather than current (at the time of writing this paper) v5.0.0.
+Changes to the cadence include changes to exposure times, readout times, footprint, and general strategy all of which could make a significant impact on the figure of merit calculated in \cite{Bricman2023}.
+Nevertheless, their results provide a reasonable estimate of LSST’s classification efficiency.

 Because our analysis adopts a shallower, flux-limited selection than the full LSST alert stream, we expect a higher completeness for rapidly evolving TDEs than implied by these studies.
 Given these selection effects, perhaps ``only'' thousands of TDEs will be classified photometrically each year-- and tens at $z>1$ given blind searches.